wsi4/wsi_rezolucja/README.md

 ## Usage

 The project is a console application that takes two arguments.
-The first one is the path to the Diseases description file, while the second one is the paath to the patients description file.
+The first one is the path to the Diseases description file, while the second one is the path to the patients description file.
 Both files are described more thoroughly in below sections.

 Sample invocation of the program:
 ```